cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Eventually, we will meet each other with the help of IBC or other instruments of the free market.

 ### Can I build something on top of cyber?
 You defiantly should!
 The idea of forking cyber is not just a call to action.
 It is a call for development.
-You may build your own specialised search (knowledge graphs) that reference to our general-purpose knowledge graph.
+You may build your specialised search (knowledge graphs) that reference to our general-purpose knowledge graph.
 You may provide services on top of your own, or our knowledge graph and IPFS (services such as e-commerce, SEO, hosting, identity, etc).

 You can also build personal knowledge graphs that can help you to learn or to build relevant and provable databases for any purposes.